 Suppose you find yourself not braking in time or not reacting to hazards.
 In that case, this is a major sign that you are in danger of causing an accident because your reaction times are slowed, and you will not be able to respond to sudden hazards or changes to driving conditions.

 If you start to experience any of these signs, it’s important to take a break from driving.
 Pull over at the next rest stop and take a nap, or switch drivers if you’re with someone else.
 Taking a break will help you avoid highway hypnosis and stay safe on the road.
-Remember: a 30-minute nap will set you back 30 minutes, but falling asleep and causing a car accident can cause injury — or death.
+Remember: a 30-minute nap will set you back 30 minutes, but falling asleep and causing a car accident can cause injury or death.
 For your safety and the safety of everyone around you, don’t ignore your body’s struggle to stay present and alert.

 What To Do If You Are In An Accident With a Driver Who Was Suffering From Highway Hypnosis

-If you or someone you love has been in an accident with a driver who was suffering from highway hypnosis, it’s important to seek legal help.
+If you or someone you love has been in a car accident with a driver who was suffering from highway hypnosis, it’s important to seek legal help.
 CarAccidentAttorney.com is an attorney in Miami and medical referral service.
 We can connect you with a personal injury lawyer who is ready to help you fight for the compensation you deserve.
 Call us today for a free consultation.